Facts and figures

 Corporate divisions

-In its refectories, cafeterias and café lounges at six university locations in Schleswig-Holstein, the university catering team offers students affordable and healthy food every day.
-From snacks such as baguettes, yoghurts and salads to coffee specialities made from Fairtrade beans and freshly baked waffles to a wide variety of delicious hot dishes - the Studentenwerk SH bases its offerings on the latest culinary trends and the wishes of students.
-Values such as quality and sustainability, combined with good value for money, are writ large here.
+In its canteens, cafeterias and café lounges at six university locations in Schleswig-Holstein, the university catering team offers students affordable and healthy food every day.
+From snacks such as baguettes, yoghurts and salads to coffee specialities made from Fairtrade beans and freshly baked waffles to a wide variety of delicious hot dishes - the Studentenwerk SH bases its offer on the latest culinary trends and students' wishes.
+Values such as quality and sustainability, combined with good value for money, are emphasised here.

 Number of establishments: